Williamsem/Bed-and-Staff-Capacities-Planning-Models/README.md

 # Bed and Staff Capacities Planning Models
-This is a repository of the files for the project entitled 'Whole Systems Simulation Modelling to Support Clinical Futures'.
+This is a repository of the files for the project entitled 'Linking Predictive and Prescriptive Analytics For Modelling Healthcare Services for Frail and Elderly Patients'.

 ## Installation